joeldmott/inventory_project/README.md

 This project uses ARIMA and SARIMA time-series models to predict liquor inventory volume throughout 2024 for Iowa’s [busiest liquor retailer](https://www.hy-vee.com/stores/detail.aspx?s=49) using data from [Iowa’s open data platform](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy/about_data).
 I first optimize a model on the overall liquor inventory for this store.

 Next, category-specific models predict which types of liquor to restock throughout the year via streamlined functions.
-While accuracy varies depending on the category, all but one category predictions are above 94% accurate.
+While RMSE varies depending on the category, all but two category test RMSE scores are relatively close to their training set counterpart.

 ##  dataset